-Each file in the playlist also has a button with two square brackets, which enables you to set Cue In and Cue Out times for that particular file.
+Each file in the playlist also has a button with two square brackets, which enables you to adjust Cue In and Cue Out times for that particular file.
 Like the fade button, the cue button changes to an orange background when you click it.

 Cue In and Cue Out points are set in hours, minutes, seconds and tenths of a second, relative to the start of the item.
-The duration of the file in the playlist is updated automatically, but the Original Length of the file is also displayed for your reference.
+If a file has leading or trailing silence, corresponding cue points will be set automatically.
+The duration of the file in the playlist is updated automatically when you adjust a cue point, but the Original Length of the file is also displayed for your reference.